elycruz/sjljs/README.md

 #### Composition helpers:

 ##### sjl.getValueFromObj (key {String}, obj {Object}, args {*|undefined}, raw {Boolean|undefined}) :*
-Allows getting value by namespace string (ex: `'some.object.deep'`) also if return value is a function automatically calls it and allows you to pass args to use with it also allows for fetching the function raw if `raw` is `true`.
+Allows getting value by namespace string (ex: `'some.object.deep'`) also if return value is a function allows it to automatically be called via the `raw` params (optionally with `args` if they are set.

 ##### sjl.setValueOnObj (key {String}, value {*}, obj {Object}) :{Object|*}
-Allows setting a value on an object by namespace string or conjoined setter function (setPropertyName) or sets value directly if no setter or namespace string found/used.
+Allows setting a value on an object by namespace string, composite setter function (setPropertyName), overloaded setter function (function of same name as the `key` passed), or sets the value directly if none of the above are found.

 ### Tests:
+1.)
+Run `npm install` in project root.
 - Tests for all components listed under "Utilities" above.
 - Tests to be run on server.
 See './tests/for-server'.
-- Tests to be run in browser (requires running `bower install` in root directory).
+- Tests to be run in browser (requires running `bower install` in root directory of this project).
 See './tests/for-browser'.

 ## Requirements: